krry/atmanaut.me/content/posts/forest-an-organic-social-network-design.md

 draft: true

 ---
-# Forest

-(See [Maria Konnikova's treatment in the New Yorker](https://www.newyorker.com/science/maria-konnikova/social-media-affect-math-dunbar-number-friendships) for some added color and context around the academic papers.)

 As the literal pillars of the most expansive, vibrant, land-based communities on the planet, trees know a thing or two about social networking.
 Thanks to the pioneering work of a few biologists, we are beginning to understand their methods for _thrival_ and the values behind them.

 ![📷🙏 Luis Del Río Camacho](/uploads/2019/:month/luis-del-rio-camacho-43059-unsplash.jpg)